How to check user login history in WordPress

 Conclusion

 Today we looked into different methods for reporting your user login data.
-We showed how this information can be used in different situations, like improving user management, monitoring users for WordPress security reasons, or tracking user engagement.
+We showed how to check WordPress history and how this information can be used in different situations, like improving user management, monitoring users for WordPress security reasons, or tracking user engagement.
 By the end of the day, you should be able to collect data as simple as the last activity and as complex as a detailed login history for all your users.

 We hope you enjoyed this article and see you again next time!